cijacob/usefull_links/README.md

 # usefull_links
+!!!!!!!Work In Progress!!!!!!!!!!!!!!
-My helpful application for remember all website help me during my learning and for practice RubyOnRails
+My helpfull application for remember all websites who's help me during my learning.Good exercice for practice RubyOnRails

-gemfile:
+-----gemfile:------
 *Postgresql
 *foundation_rails
 *devise
 *acts_as_votable

+*To Do*

+-> Add category by helpfull
+-> Work on design
+-> Add features for current user